mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

    * Original iCade.
 Select this value to use iON's iCade controller.
 You should be bluetooth paired before.
    * iCP, Gametel or iCade compatible.
 Select this value to use an iCade compatible layout.
 Controller should be configured on iCade mode.

 -GamePad automap options: Let you define the Thumbs or L1,L2 buttons behaviour when a GamePad is autodetected.

+-GamePad disable right stick: Disable right stick when it is autodetected.

 -Touch lightgun: Enable to tap on touchscreen as a lightgun.
 First finger is main fire.
 Second finger when first finger is pressed is alternate fire.